 Reports can be made by calling the numbers listed above in "Police and Security Locations and Phone Numbers."
 Reports can also be made in person at the LECOM Police and Security Offices or Seton Hill University Police Department.
 The LECOM Department of Police and Security will refer or investigate all reports of criminal activity received from any source.
 Investigations of serious crimes will be referred to the local, state or federal law enforcement agencies, as appropriate.
-In addition, LECOM Police and Security will investigate any criminal incidents on the LECOM campuses that are not investigated by the local police because they are classified as being a low priority.
+In addition, LECOM Police and Security will investigate any criminal incidents on the LECOM campuses that are not investigated by the local police.